boweiliu/pty-example/WIP.md

 - [x] Delete extraneous vite code
 - [x] Test end2end with tmux/vim

+- [ ] investigate whether [esc] is being properly transmitted from xterm into pty
+  - [ ] install python3.12 in order to run pip keyboard logger
 - [ ] look into https://xtermjs.org/docs/api/addons/attach/ ?

 Now should have parity with the other example.